-Not only can car accidents cause harm to you and your vehicle, but they can also do significant damage to your car insurance premium.
-In fact, drivers involved in at-fault incidents currently average incurring a 31% increase in their car insurance rates after an accident.
+Not only can car accidents cause harm to you and your vehicle, but they can do significant damage to your car insurance premium.
+Drivers involved in at-fault bodily injury or pricey property damage incidents currently average an increase of 31 percent in their car insurance rates.

-How much does your car insurance go up after an accident?
+How much will my insurance go up after an accident?

-Review the charts below to see the differences in insurance rate increases depending on the type of accident and claim per state.
+Review the charts below to see the differences in insurance rate increases depending on the type of accident.
 Note that being involved in a second at-fault accident causes your car insurance premium to escalate drastically.
-On the other hand, even a second comprehensive claim increases your car insurance rate on average by less than 10%.

 |At-fault bodily injury||32%||$459|

 |At-fault property damage over $2,000+||31%||$450|

 |Comprehensive over $2,000+||3%||$39|